auperatech/VMSS2.0/docs/node_guide.md

 **Node Options** `<TODO>`

-**Basic Node IO:** This node has one input stream, which takes `JsonPacket` objects.
-This node does not have any output streams.
+**Basic Node IO:**

+This node has one input stream:
+- The input stream takes `JsonPacket` objects

+*NOTE:* This node does not have any output streams.

 ## notification_mongo